Education

 Professional Support Required

-Level 4 situations absolutely require professional hoarding cleanup specialists plus multiple trades (plumber, electrician, roofer, mold remediation).
+Level 4 situations absolutely require professional hoarding cleanup specialists plus multiple trades (plumber, electrician, roofer, mould remediation).
 Government agencies may be involved.
 Cleanup takes 4-8 weeks.
 Cost ranges from $30,000-$60,000+.
 Mental health and social services support is critical.

 Level 5: Extreme Hoarding